Juggler95/no-aphrodite/README.md

 ## Install

-- To Install go Install thunderstore app
+- To Install go Install r2modman
 - Then search for Hades 2 game
-- In the online tab search for "No Aphrodite" and then hit install
+- In the online tab search for "NoAphrodite" and then hit install

 ## Notes